November 14, 2019

 Once an asylum case has been pending for at least 150 days, asylum applicants are permitted to apply for work authorization via Form I-765 Application for Employment Authorization and obtain work authorization 30 days later; this is usually referred to as the 180-Day Asylum EAD Clock.
 Currently there is no fee to apply for a first EAD if the applicant has a pending asylum application.

 The proposed rule does not change eligibility requirements for asylum.
 If an applicant wins an asylum case, they can apply for an EAD or work under the authorization of a Social Security card.
-To learn more about applying for asylum or obtaining work authorization, contact Landau, Hess, Simon and Choi to schedule a consultation with an attorney.
+To learn more about applying for asylum or obtaining work authorization, contact Landau, Hess, Simon, Choi and Doebley to schedule a consultation with an attorney.